On every visit to Sri Lanka, we always try to stay in at least one luxury hotel in Colombo. This is our review on The Kingsbury Hotel, Colombo.

 The bathroom, has a walk-in shower, which is a spacious two-person shower, a toilet and sink, with the standard soap, shampoo and toilet paper for use.
 There are plenty of mirrors, one along the wall by the toilet, and above the sink.
 Unfortunately, if you like to have the choice of a bath or shower, then not all rooms have both.

-The food at The Kingsbury Hotel in Colombo is of a very good standard, with a number of different restaurants serving different cuisines from around the world.
+The food at The Kingsbury Hotel, Colombo – review is of a very good standard, with a number of different restaurants serving different cuisines from around the world.
 We tried Yue Chuan, which is a Chinese restaurant, with a variety of meat and vegetarian dishes, served with rice or noodles.

 The afternoon tea is the highlight at The Kingsbury Hotel, for guests and non-guest alike.
 This is no ordinary afternoon tea, but a stand out buffet, all you can eat and drink High Tea.
 You do not have to be a guest to indulge in their High Tea, but it is a very good idea to contact The Kingsbury Hotel, to book a reservation.

-What you’ll expect to eat and drink at The Kingsbury High Tea
+What you’ll expect to eat and drink at The Kingsbury Hotel, Colombo High Tea

 There is a combination of savoury and sweet dishes, as well as cold and hot drinks and food.
 These are as follows, and what you might expect to have at their High Tea.